kluete/adag/README.md

 ## What Didn't Work

-* preventing a node edge to be traversed more than once.
-With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelate nodes for a little while and then remerge into the same single node (C).
+* preventing a DAG edge from being traversed more than once.
+With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelated nodes for a little while and then remerging into the same node (C).
 Whatever happens downstream of that remerged node (C) will be executed twice.
-On a large-enough DAG (with a million nodes, say), these "reconvergences" can happen multiple times, this leads to *exponential* complexity and CPU cost.
+On a large-enough DAG (with a million nodes, say), these "reconvergences" can happen multiple times -- leading to *exponential* complexity and CPU cost.

 ## What I Wrote Off (and didn't try)